Rory80Hz/HBDI/README.md

 ## License

 This project is for educational and assessment purposes.
-HBDI is a trademark of Herrmann Global.

 ## Support